OctopusDeploy/push-package-action/README.md

 <img alt= "" src="https://github.com/OctopusDeploy/push-package-action/raw/main/assets/github-actions-octopus.png" />

 This is a GitHub Action to push a package to [Octopus Deploy](https://octopus.com/).
-It requires the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli); please ensure to include [install-octopus-cli-action](https://github.com/OctopusDeploy/install-octopus-cli-action) in your workflow (example below) before using this GitHub Action.

 ## Examples